nachof/laser_rubots/README.markdown

 Laser Rubots is a small game where you program a robot to do battle with other robots, armed with red lasers.

+## How do I install it?

+    gem install rubots

 ## How does it work?

 You need to create a class that inherits from Rubots::Strategy and implements the command method.
 Once you have that, save it in a file that matches the name of the class.
 For example, if your class is called Test, save it in test.rb